 In November 2020, the WLNS 102 channel launched at UC Medical Center.
 The channel is streamed through all inpatient rooms with televisions in the hospital, providing more than six hours of mindfulness-based content, which has been developed by The Well and UC Health with a number of local partners: the Cincinnati Opera, Cincinnati Symphony Orchestra, Cincinnati Chamber Orchestra and Cincinnati Zoo.

 “WLNS 102 content provides patients mindful prompts to focus on breathing, pulse or their own imagination,” Stacy said.
-“The channel also features gorgeous, world-class music from Cincinnati organizations, gentle movement from integrative medicine practitioners and even Fiona, the Cincinnati Zoo’s celebrity hippo!”
+“The channel also features gorgeous, world-class music from Cincinnati organizations, gentle movement from integrative health practitioners and even Fiona, the Cincinnati Zoo’s celebrity hippo!”

 Evidence-based research supports that by focusing on and practicing mindfulness techniques, patients can regulate and relax their own nervous systems.